 In connection with our credit facility, on December 31, 2015, we issued warrants to Oxford and Pacific Western Bank exercisable for an aggregate of 37,978 shares of our series E preferred stock.
-Upon conversion of the series E preferred stock into common stock in connection with this offering, the warrants will become exercisable for 14,088 shares of common stock at a weighted average exercise price of \$17.55 per share of common stock based on an assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover of this prospectus (see "Prospectus summary-The offering").
+Upon conversion of the series E preferred stock into common stock in connection with this offering, the warrants will become exercisable for 15,094 shares of common stock at a weighted average exercise price of \$11.32 per share of common stock based on the initial public offering price of \$14.00 per share.
 If unexercised, the warrants will expire on December 31, 2025.